 James Allen is actually a brand and not a company.
 JamesAllen.com was launched in 2006 and has since grown to become the second most popular online diamond vendor after Blue Nile.
 The company behind the brand is R2net LLC, founded by Oded Edelman in partnership with James Allen Schultz.
 R2net also operates a B2B platform that connects some of the largest diamond manufacturers and jewelry retailers.
 R2net is headquartered in the New York diamond district and James Allen has a customer service center in Fredrick, Maryland.
 The unique position of R2net allows JamesAllen.com to operate a business model where they don’t keep an inventory on most of their diamonds but also do not drop-ship.

-The drop-ship business model that Blue Nile operates means that they don’t bring in their diamonds before having the diamond shipped out to you directly from their suppliers.
-This business model is bad for the consumer because it means an inconsistent eye-clean policy.
-A drop shipper will also not be able to guarantee the availability of images, which is absolutely necessary when you buy a diamond online.
+A drop-ship business model means that a product gets shipped out to you directly from the company’s suppliers without going through them first.
+For diamonds, this business model is bad for the consumer because it means an inconsistent eye-clean policy and increased potential for mix-ups and other quality control issues.
+For example, a drop shipper will also not be able to guarantee the availability of images, which is absolutely necessary when you buy a diamond online.

 As with all my reviews, I will be assessing James Allen on the ease of use of their website, whether they live up to their marketing material, the quality of their diamonds, and their value-adding policies.